OmarSolimanDev/Three-tier-infrastructure-on-AWS-using-Terraform/README.md

 2. restart jenkins after the installation is complete <br>
    Note that: <br />
-   you hava to start the container agian manually by  <br />
+   you have to start the container again manually by  <br />
    typing the command `docker start [container-id]`

 3. Go to `Manage Jenkins| Manage Credentials | Add Credentials`